FSU’s Ukraine Task Force Program Director Met With President Zelenkyy’s Staff And Other Leaders During Ukraine Trip

 Tallahassee, Fla. - Dr. Vilma Fuentes, Program Director for Florida State University's Ukraine Task Force (UTF), spent almost two weeks in Ukraine in late October and early November meeting with members of President Volodymyr Zelenskyy's Office and other Ukrainian political and educational leaders.
 The trip continued the UTF's efforts to assist Ukraine while advancing FSU's mission.

 This was Fuentes' sixth trip to Ukraine since 2019, but it was the first time she had returned since Russia's full-scale invasion of the country.
-Despite the inherent risks of traveling to Ukraine, the Fuentes was able to continue one of the UTF's primary missions by helping to establish programs for a new generation of Ukrainian military veterans.
+Despite the inherent risks of traveling to Ukraine, Fuentes was able to continue one of the UTF's primary missions by helping to establish programs for a new generation of Ukrainian military veterans.

 "Dr. Fuentes' visit to Ukraine can be named a humanitarian mission," said Dr. Hanna Shchutska, Director of Kyiv College of Applied Sciences.
 "Important meetings were held in five cities, including the capital, which united educators, veterans, the military union, state government officials and local administrations, students and public activists in one common goal, understanding the importance of comprehensive support for veterans of the Russian-Ukrainian war by establishing inclusive education as a priority for the period of post-war reconstruction of the country.
 At every stop on her journey around Ukraine, Dr. Fuentes highlighted the importance of and the many ways Ukraine can support military veterans."

 One of the most impactful parts of the trip for Dr. Fuentes was attending a ribbon-cutting ceremony for a new veteran center in Khemelnytskyi Polytechnic College led by Dr. Vadym Ovcharuk.
 Ovcharuk visited Florida State in 2016 as part of the Community College Administrator Program (CCAP), which is administered by the Learning Systems Institute (LSI) at FSU.
-He returned to FSU in August of this year on a grant from he U.S. Embassy in Kyiv to learn more about how FSU serves and reintegrates military veterans.
+He returned to FSU in August of this year on a grant from the U.S. Embassy in Kyiv to learn more about how FSU serves and reintegrates military veterans.

 The new veterans center in Khemylnitsky was built as a direct result of the work of FSU's UTF.
 The visits to FSU and the lessons learned from the veteran-centered operations on campus gave life to a new era of focus on veterans in Ukraine.
 During the ceremony, Fuentes shared a recorded presentation delivered by William "Billy" Francis, the Director of FSU's Student Veterans Center.